mvolkmann/blog/src/smalltalk.md

     ^height * width
 ```

-To delete a method, select it and press cmd-x (remove method).
+To delete a method, select its name in the top, fourth pane
+and press cmd-x (remove method).

 To delete a method category and all the methods in it,
-select it and press cmd-x (remove).
+select its name in the top, third pane and press cmd-x (remove).

 Both class and instance methods can call themselves recursively.